← All posts

 Comparison: SAM.gov vs alternatives

-Data source Official (owns the data) SAM.gov + state + municipal SAM.gov + proprietary intel SAM.gov + state + local
+Data source Official SAM.gov + state + CA SAM.gov + proprietary SAM.gov + state + local SAM.gov SAM.gov + FPDS + USAspending SAM.gov + agency intel SAM.gov + FPDS + USAspending

-AI summaries No Yes — plain English No No
+AI summaries No Yes No No Yes (search) Limited No Yes (search)

-Pre-award intel No No Yes (budgets, contacts, pipeline) Limited
+Pre-award intel No No Yes Limited No Yes Yes Yes

 GovBid (free)